All about the CPK Blood Test

 - intense shocks (lighting, phone wires)

-Elevated CPK-3 – CPK 3 mainly handles your maintaing muscles, so it will become elevated with any issues there.
+If you have elevated CPK-3 – CPK 3 mainly handles your muscles, so it will become elevated with any issues there.?

 - stagnation of muscles for a long period